 Training for Teachers and Maintenance Staff.
 Build the long-term capacity of your teachers and/or maintenance staff through a WMG training.
 We can provide training in 2-hour, 1/2-day, or one-day blocks.
 We can also provide scholarships for teachers to complete WMG’s existing trainings, such as our seven-day Water Harvesting Certification course.

 Assistance for Covering Costs.
 We provide a discounted rate on all our services for schools and non-profit organizations.
-Your school can also apply for WMG's annual grant round.
+Contact us to see if we have grant funds available to work with your school.
 If your school writes grants, WMG can partner with you—we'll provide program estimates and descriptions to include in your grant proposal.

 Curriculum.
+Visit our Living Lab and Learning Center (LLLC) or we can come to you!
 We can work with your school to present water and wildlife habitat education activities addressing one or more of the following topics:

 - Water Harvesting 101

-- Urban wildlife gardening: plants, pollinators, reptiles, and birds
+- Urban wildlife gardening: food forests, plants, pollinators, reptiles, and birds

 Why Work with WMG?